195-uniride/UniRideAndroid/README.md

 Troubleshooting
 -----------

-If the app does not run at first, run Gradle Sync Tools → Android → Sync Project with Gradle Files
+If the app does not run at first, run Gradle Sync.

+Tools → Android → Sync Project with Gradle Files

-If there is an issue with Gradle not being installed, see: https://gradle.org/install/
+If there is an issue with Gradle not being installed, see:

+https://gradle.org/install/

 If Android Studio says that google-services.json file is missing, it may need to be added to the app folder.
 Download the google-services.json file in the Google Drive Project Demo folder: https://drive.google.com/drive/folders/1TqlXTmnG-2Ag81O6vyZhRMbf-LRTJhEq?usp=sharing